-LastPass has a free version which allows you to use their password manager, autofill feature, and digital wallet, and most of its basic features including limited multi-factor authentication on one type of device (desktops, smartphones, or tablets).
-They also offer a premium version of their service for $12 per year which includes encrypted account backup to the cloud (authentication is made using PBKDF2 with 100k iterations with 256-AES encryption), the ability to sync passwords across all your devices, online access to all of your passwords, more multi-factor authentication methods including YoubiKey, and priority VIP support.
+LastPass has a free version that allows you to use their password manager, autofill feature, and digital wallet.
+Most of its basic features include limited multi-factor authentication on one type of device (desktops, smartphones, or tablets).
+They also offer a premium version of their service for $36 per year which includes encrypted account backup to the cloud (authentication is made using PBKDF2 with 100k iterations with 256-AES encryption), the ability to sync passwords across all your devices, online access to all of your passwords, more multi-factor authentication methods including YoubiKey, and priority VIP support.
 They offer a free 30-day trial of their premium service so you can experience it for yourself risk-free.
-Finally they have an enterprise version which includes IT admin features.
+Finally, they have an enterprise version that includes IT admin features.

-KeePass is a cross-platform, open source, free password manager that was created in 2003.
-Because it is open source, it seems to not have the integration of some of its competitors and requires a greater technological knowledge to take full advantage of many of its features.
+KeePass is a cross-platform, open-source, free password manager created in 2003.
+Because it is open-source, it seems to not have the integration of some of its competitors and requires a greater technological knowledge to take full advantage of many of its features.
 KeePass provides installs for Windows, Mac, Linux, as well as ports for mobile devices.
 However, there is no cloud storage for your password vault so it does not support automatic syncing between devices.

 KeePass supports AES-256 encryption using SHA-256 password hash, protection against dictionary attacks, and in-memory protection when the program is running.
 Additional access to the database can be through a master password, key file, or both for extra security.
 Its password generator is robust and easy to use: simply select the characters that can be used and KeePass will generate a random password from those characters.

-Other features that KeePass has include the ability to directly import many other password databases like RoboForm and LastPass.
+KeePass’s features include the ability to directly import many other password databases like RoboForm and LastPass.
 It allows multiple users to share and modify the same database.
 KeePass can be operated using the command line and automated through the use of scripts.
 It has plug-ins to extend its functionality to produce password reports, increase its searchability, and make it easier to use.
 It is primarily recommended for tech savvy users that desire more granular control over their password manager.